Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 Our (lightly edited) previous article, which we hope to fully update in the near future, follows.

 Since its origins as a primetime drama starring William Shatner and Leonard Nimoy airing during from 1966 to 1969, Star Trek has become a worldwide phenomenon spanning multiple movies, TV series, and other media.

-Current series: As of August 2020, all in-production Star Trek TV series – including Star Trek: Discovery; Star Trek: Short Treks; Star Trek: Picard; and animated series Star Trek: Lower Decks – are available in Canada on Bell Media's Crave streaming service, with new episodes posted the same day as their U.S. release.
-The same new episodes also air on Bell's CTV Sci-Fi Channel (formerly Space) the same day, and subscribers to that basic cable channel can also access episodes on-demand and through the CTV app for a limited time after airing.
+Current series: As of August 2020, all in-production Star Trek TV series – including Star Trek: Discovery; Star Trek: Short Treks; Star Trek: Picard; and animated series Star Trek: Lower Decks – air in Canada on Bell Media's CTV Sci-Fi Channel (formerly Space), with new episodes posted the same day as their U.S. release.
+Subscribers to that basic cable channel can also access episodes on-demand and through the CTV app for a limited time after airing.

 Classic series: Episodes of classic Star Trek series – including the original series, The Next Generation, Deep Space Nine, Voyager, and Enterprise – are available in Canada on

 Movies: Films from both the original film series (with Shatner, Nimoy, and/or Patrick Stewart) and the "Kelvin Timeline" series (starring Chris Pine and Zachary Quinto) have been available at various points on either Netflix and/or Prime Video.

-Canadians cannot currently access any Star Trek series on the Canadian version of CBS All Access.
+Canadians cannot currently access any Star Trek series on the Canadian version of Paramount+.
 This might change eventually, but it's unlikely to change before Discovery ends its run at the very earliest.